jereid27/Tattoo-Supply-Store/README.md

 Changes: added an if statement that returns a message if part.validRangeLimit() is false.

 ## Step H.

+### Prompt:
 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+### Changes:

+File: Part.java -- Lines: 145-147

+Changes: Added validation by creating a method to check if the inventory is less than the minimum inventory.

+File: Part.java -- Lines: 149-151

+Changes: Added validation by creating a method to check if the inventory is greater than the maximum inventory.

+File: AddOutsourcedPartController.java -- Lines: 43 - 57

+Change: Used if statements and bindingResult to create error messages if the lessThanMin() or the greaterThanMax() methods return true.

+File: AddInhousePartController.java -- Lines: 43 - 57

+Change: Used if statements and bindingResult to create error messages if the lessThanMin() or the greaterThanMax() methods return true.

+File: ValidEnufParts.java

+Change: Updated the default message to be more specific to the error occurring.

+File: EnufPartsValidator -- Lines: 37

+Change: Added additional validation to the existing logic using an if statement to check if the inventory when reduced by one falls below the minimum inventory.

 ## Step I.
 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.